Chinese Food Culture // The 8 Great Chinese Cuisines

 Typical ingredients: Green onions 葱 cong, fennel 茴香 huixiang

 Flavour profile: Light and salty

 Known for its fiery and complex flavours, Sichuan is fast becoming one of the best-recognized cuisines both in China and overseas.

 DID YOU KNOW – The capital, Chengdu, was awarded the status of ‘city of gastronomy’ by UNESCO in 2011.

-Along with its neighbour and sister in culinary tradition, Chongqing, Sichuanese food as taken the country by storm, evident from the ubiquitous Hot Pot restaurant chains that have become a regular dinner choice for diners across China.
+Along with its neighbour and sister in culinary tradition, Chongqing, Sichuanese food has taken the country by storm, evident from the ubiquitous Hot Pot restaurant chains that have become a regular dinner choice for diners across China and their spicy variations.

 Sichuan is home to the iconic ‘numbing spice’ that comes from the use of Sichuan peppercorn, a cousin of black pepper.
 Perhaps more than chilli, this is what typifies food from this region.

 Pickles and preserves are another staple of Sichuanese cooking, with ingredients such as pickled mustard greens and fermented sauces used regularly.

 A typical ingredient originating in this region is fermented bean paste, 豆瓣酱 doubanjiang.
 This salty and punchy sauce forms the base of many iconic dishes, including the popular twice-cooked pork 回锅肉 huiguorou and Mapo tofu 麻婆豆腐 mapo doufu.